microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In bones, it is not possible to visually monitor this color change, thus perfusion of the neighboring soft tissues serves as an indirect marker of sufficient perfusion within the bone.
 To achieve correct perfusion of the vessels within the bone, we prolonged the perfusion time by instilling at least 2 ml of extra volume of contrast agent after all the superficial tissues of the extremity or head turned blue.
 After μAngiofil polymerization we fixed the samples in a 4% paraformaldehyde (PFA) solution at 4° C and stored them in PFA until tomographic imaging.
-Samples were then imaged using a SkyScan 1172 (Version F, control software version 1.5 (build 26), Bruker microCT N.V., Kontich, Belgium) with
+Samples were then imaged using a SkyScan 1172 (Version F, control software version 1.5 (build 26), Bruker microCT N.V., Kontich, Belgium).
 For imaging, the samples were removed from the PFA solution, wrapped in closed-pore foam, and scanned in a custom-made sealed plastic sample holder in a wet atmosphere.
-Tomographic imaing was performed with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 μA.
+Tomographic imaging was performed with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 μA.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.05° and 3 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms.
 This resulted in datasets with an isometric voxel size of 2.99 μm.